• Services

 • The nature of the posts that get the most attention

-For example, some popular subreddits favor discussion-type posts, while others are big on memes and graphics.
+For example, some subreddits favor discussion-type posts, while others are big on memes and graphics.
 Some subs (like r/videos, for instance) only allow one post type.

 That said, the marketing approach you’re planning to take and the content type you want to promote should greatly influence your choice of subreddit.